MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

 * Shutting down the device

-Applications that may require a heavier performance profile may use the PowerThermalNotification SDK to subscribe to notification events to implement their own actions in addition to/ or in place of these.
+If your application demands high peripheral performance, consider using the PowerThermalNotification SDK to subscribe to notification events and implement your own custom actions.
 Doing so can allow the device to operate longer in situations when otherwise an application may be terminated by the system.

 This article describes the PowerThermalNotification SDK and its basic usage to get you started.